WMichau/jsFrontend/README.md

 * [Available Scripts](#availablescripts)

 ## General Info
-Searching images component is not working as inteded
+Searching images component is not working as intendent

 ## Technologies
 * Javascript